chariotsolutions/aws-examples/cloudtrail_to_elasticsearch/README.md

     The `--dates` option specifies a starting and ending date; you should start with the date of the first CloudTrail events loaded to your S3 bucket, and end with the current date.
-Updates are idempotent, so you can (and should) overlap with any events that are already in Elasticsearch.
+Updates are idempotent, so you can (and should) overlap with any events that are already in OpenSearch.
 If you don't specify this parameter, the program will load all events in your bucket -- which may take quite some time.

     The `--s3` option tells the program to read from an S3 bucket and prefix; replace the